shashank-ssriva/Linux-Server-HTML-Health-Report-Using-Shell-Script/README.md

 Just download the script & make it executable using ``chmod +x syshealth.sh``.
 Now you can either execute it using ``./syshealth.sh`` or put it inside a CRON job.

 ## Additional notes
-This script also explains how HTML tags can be used inside a shell script.
+This script also explains (*I mean, along-with having the script to perform the intended tasks, this script also serves to demonstrate how tags can be used*) how HTML tags can be used inside a shell script.
 You can modify it to suit your needs.